nt4f04uNd/nt4f04unds_widgets/README.md

 names have `NF` prefix if:

 * they could be easily messed up with some names from flutter - `NFSnackbarController`
-* i just preferred them to have this prefix - `NFCopyButton`
+* i just preferred them to have this prefix